-As the commercials say, all bad things must come to an end.
-The AMC hit television show Breaking Bad may be drawing to a close this summer, but we've got four ways fans of the show can get their fix before it's all over.
+As the commercials said, all bad things must come to an end.
+Breaking Bad may have ended, but we've got three ways fans of the show can still get their fix.

 If you're lucky enough to be anywhere near Albuquerque, N.M., where nearly the entire series has been filmed, catch a ride on The BaD Tour by the Albuquerque Trolley Company, a 3.5 hour open-air joyride that covers 38 miles and 13 main locations from the show including the exteriors of Walter White, Jesse Pinkman, and Gus's houses, the car wash and laundry facilities that act as the meth-maker's storefronts, Tuco's headquarters, the ever-shady Crossroads Motel, and the infamous railroad tracks.
 To top it all off, you'll get a complimentary drink during a stop at Twisters Grill, the restaurant that doubles as Los Pollos Hermanos on the show.
-Tickets cost $65 per person including taxes and leave from 208 San Felipe St. NW in Albuquerque's Historic Old Town.
+Tickets cost $65 per person including taxes and leave from Hotel Albuquerque at 800 Rio Grande Blvd NW in Old Town.
 Check website for available dates and to purchase tickets online.
 Please note that the tour is rated 'R' because of the show's dark subject matter and may not be appropriate for children.

 If you're short on time or if tickets happen to sell out due to the tour's popularity, the Albuquerque Trolley Company also offers an 85-minute long Best of ABQ City Tour, featuring a peek at several major sites from the show like Jesse Pinkman's house and Hank's DEA office during a fun trip through Historic Old Town, Museum Row, Nob Hill, the University of New Mexico, the historic Barelas neighborhood, and along Historic Route 66.
-Tickets cost $25 for adults, $23 for students and seniors over age 65, and $12 for children under age 12.
-Tours leave from 208 San Felipe St. NW in Albuquerque's Historic Old Town.
+Tickets cost $25 for adults and $15 for children under age 12.
+Tours leave from Hotel Albuquerque at 800 Rio Grande Blvd NW in Old Town.